 No Sauce Pasta has a handful of ingredients.
 They are fresh garlic, olive oil, hot pepper flakes, and cheese.
 You can mince garlic either with a knife, mash it through a press or use a mortar and pestle.
 I have a wooden one which is common in the Caribbean and Latin American kitchens.
 More garlic flavor releases into your meal as a result of finely mincing it.
 Therefore, you can readily decide the strength of the garlic flavor that reaches your palate.

 Olive Oil, the Extra-Virgin variety, is the highest quality and the most flavorful.
-I visited my girlfriend, Silvia, in her hometown, Pietrasanta, Tuscany, and days before my arrival, her neighbors visited the olive orchard bringing home pure oil.
-They served me fresh bread with that oil and salt.
+I visited my girlfriend, Silvia, in her hometown, Pietrasanta, Tuscany.
+Several days before arriving, her neighbors went to a nearby olive orchard bringing home bottles of pure oil.
+For a tired traveler, homemade bread, drizzled with freshly pressed Olive Oil, and sprinkled salt gloriously replaces the vending machine and pressurized cabin foods.
 Notwithstanding the long flights, that was the best tasting piece of bread I ever had, and the oil was effervescent, fruity, and delightfully memorable.